SamSteffen/S3_Column_Name_Retrieval/README.md

-# How To Retrieve Column Names From a Dataset Stored in S3 That's Too Large to Download or Open, Using AWS Athena
+# AWS Athena: How To Retrieve Column Names From a CSV Dataset Stored in AWS S3 That's Too Large to Download or Open
 ### The Problem
 There may be instances when you're working in AWS S3 and Athena when your data file, having been successfully uploaded to a folder within an S3 bucket, is too large to open using S3 Select and may even be too large to safely download and open in any text editor.
 What to do?
 How are you supposed to retrieve column names to create an accurate table in Athena if you can't see the data you're working with?